vsanin42/minishell/README.md

 - when envs do not expand it stores NULL value in the array of arguments - we have to go over it and remove these values because if there are NULL values in the cmd args we pass to execve it will not run !
 - also when env is the first text arg and it will not expand we do not have command to run  - what bash does it then goes to the next text element and stores this as command and the rest aas arguments
 - pass struct mini to all functions that may need to quit the program
-- also now when we have unclosed quotes or braces or non-albnum char in braces we exit the program but we could just print the error message and continue with waiting for input
+- also now when we have unclosed quotes or braces or non-alnum char in braces we exit the program but we could just print the error message and continue with waiting for input
 - show prompt function is called at end of error_msg but it doesnt free all and returns 1 and keeps the data and continues the program, but we should get back to start of the program back
 - implement errno
 - make it accept not only readline input but also get next line for reading from something - that's the non-interactive part. no idea how to test. isatty() function is used
+- must check for pipes at start/end before starting to process input
+- HANDLE RELATIVE PATH IN THE GET_ENV_PATH = check first if we already maybe got a relative path, if not only then continue to searching the path in $PATH

 # general notes